 - Semantic Association Analysis is used to simplify and increase the efficiency of counseling processes such as psychotherapy, coaching and supervision.

-Measurable results from computational linguistics for psychotherapy
+Measurable results from computational linguistics for psychotherapy and coaching

 If a person explicitly sets a goal to leave a negative state, then he has at most a neutral goal (no longer negative).
 Such goal formulations are predominantly associated with negative terms.
 This also applies to the formulation of solutions.
 The solution is “no longer negative” – thus contains the word and thus the effect of “negative.